thephez/rpc-docs-helper/test_data/markdown/getblock.md

 If verbosity is 0, returns a string that is serialized, hex-encoded data for block 'hash'.

-If verbosity is 1, returns an Object with information about block <hash>.
+If verbosity is 1, returns an Object with information about block 'hash'.

-If verbosity is 2, returns an Object with information about block <hash> and information about each transaction.
+If verbosity is 2, returns an Object with information about block 'hash' and information about each transaction.

 *Parameter #1---blockhash*